devpi/devpi/CONTRIBUTING.rst

 Every PR is automatically tested and the status will be visible on the PR once the tests ran.

-The Windows Tests are known to fail sometimes.

 Documentation
 -------------